simeydotme/tailwind-rounded-out/README.md

   plugins: [require("tailwind-rounded-out")],
 };
 ```
-<small>note: if you don't supply custom sizes, the plugin will use the same values from either the `theme.borderRadius` or the default theme sizes</small> <
+<sub>note: if you don't supply custom sizes, the plugin will use the same values from either the `theme.borderRadius` or the default theme sizes</sub>

 ## Basic Usage